JSTOR-Labs/plant-humanities/docs/cinnamon.md

 How could such confusion last so long?

 ### Cinnamon as a tool of empire
-Once 'true' cinnamon had begun to be associated only with the cinnamon from Sri Lanka, European states strove to gain control of the island, which would mean a de facto monopoly on the cinnamon trade.
+Once 'true' cinnamon had begun to be associated only with the cinnamon from Sri Lanka, European states strove to gain control of the island, which would mean a _de facto_ monopoly on the cinnamon trade.
+But the attraction of cinnamon as  a means to enhance the power of a state by displaying its control over exotic richess

 Barbara Zając, "Roman Coinage in the Arabia Region during the Reign of Trajan (98-117 CE)", in: Łukasz Miszk and Maciej Wacławik (eds.), The Land of Fertility II: The Southeast Mediterranean from the Bronze Age (Newcastle upon Tyne: Cambridge Scholars Publishing 2017) 99-106, there 99-100.

 ### An ongoing challenge
 About current developments in botany and medicine to make sense of cinnamon.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg0NDkxMzYwMiw3ODY2ODkwOTIsLTEyMD
+eyJoaXN0b3J5IjpbLTI0ODQzNjYyOSw3ODY2ODkwOTIsLTEyMD
 E1NjEyMTMsMTAzNDY4MzMyNCwtMTAxMTE4Mjk2NiwtMjEzNTcw
 MjIyMCwtNzc2NTgwNDIzLDc4NTc5MzQ0MiwxNzMwMjExNDU2LD
 cxNzczMDY4MywtMzU3NzA5MjAxLDE3NjE5MTg3MjUsLTEyMjQ4